danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Introduction

-The decisions that developers make should ideally be generally aligned and deliver similar benefits to users, to result in a product with clear strengths.

-This document describes the consensus of RIOT design in the community, recording the decisions that are typically made and the reasoning behind them.
-A series of our most commonly addressed use cases are presented, with a short description of requirements for each.
-A series of design philosophies we follow is then described, giving: a summary of the requirements addressed; a description of the philosophy; a description of decisions that are typically made in that area.
+This document describes the consensus of RIOT design in the community, including the decisions that are typically made and the reasoning behind them.
+The aim is to guide future work by collecting and recording what has been done in the past.
+It gives a list of our most commonly addressed use cases, followed by a list of design philosophies.

 # 1. Example Use Cases

+RIOT is a general purpose IoT operating system.
+Below is a non-exhaustive list of use cases we address.

 ## 1.1.
 Environmental sensing